 I was blown away.

-And I thought I should share my experience here just incase someone else is having similar underarm issues.
+And I thought I’d share my experience here just in case someone else is having similar underarm issues.

 So let’s look at how to use Epsom salt for itchy underarms, and get cleaner armpits.